theislab/scConcept/README.md

 Usage
 ------------

-1. To Train from scrath refer to the example script [train.sh](https://github.com/theislab/contrastive-transformer-reproducibility/blob/main/ct_rep/get_embs/train.sh) in the reproducibility repo
+1. To Train from scrath refer to the example script [train.sh](https://github.com/theislab/scConcept-reproducibility/blob/main/ct_rep/get_embs/train.sh) in the reproducibility repo

-2. To get the embeddings from a pre-trained model refer to the example script [get_embs.sh](https://github.com/theislab/contrastive-transformer-reproducibility/blob/main/ct_rep/get_embs/get_embs.sh) in the reproducibility repo
+2. To get the embeddings from a pre-trained model refer to the example script [get_embs.sh](https://github.com/theislab/scConcept-reproducibility/blob/main/ct_rep/get_embs/get_embs.sh) in the reproducibility repo

-3. To validate a pre-trained model on a new hold-out dataset refert the example script [validate.sh](https://github.com/theislab/contrastive-transformer-reproducibility/blob/main/scripts/validate.sh) in the reproducibility repo
+3. To validate a pre-trained model on a new hold-out dataset refert the example script [validate.sh](https://github.com/theislab/scConcept-reproducibility/blob/main/scripts/validate.sh) in the reproducibility repo

-4. To adapt a pre-trained model for a new hold-out dataset refer to the example script [adapt.sh](https://github.com/theislab/contrastive-transformer-reproducibility/blob/main/scripts/adapt.sh) in the reproducibility repo
+4. To adapt a pre-trained model for a new hold-out dataset refer to the example script [adapt.sh](https://github.com/theislab/scConcept-reproducibility/blob/main/scripts/adapt.sh) in the reproducibility repo

 Licence
 -------
-`contrastive-transformer` is licensed under the [MIT License](https://opensource.org/licenses/MIT)
+`scConcept` is licensed under the [MIT License](https://opensource.org/licenses/MIT)